 Universal truth #3 – Your CIS wasn’t built for this

-The number and complexity of calculations required to get to penny-level accuracy is incredibly difficult.
+The number and complexity of calculations required to get to penny-level accuracy are incredibly difficult.
 Don’t assume that having a CIS is synonymous with being able to do complex rate analytics.
 You need an enterprise rate platform for that.

-Universal truth #4 – Seeing is believing
+Universal truth #4 – Accuracy means everything

 These all play an important role in educating the customer on the value of TOU rates.
-But there is another important tool in increasing adoption of complex programs and technologies.
+But there is another important tool in increasing the adoption of complex programs and technologies.

 For their default pilot that started in March 2018, only 12% of the 400,000 customers opted out of the TOU rates prior to the transition.
-Since then, only 2% switched back to the tiered rate.
+Since then, only 2% switched back to the tiered rate plan.

 The rate comparison tool also led to increased customer awareness and satisfaction.
 Specifically, they saw a 400% increase in customers using the tool.
 And among those who say they are on a TOU rate, the proportion who believe it is the best rate for them rose significantly from 66% to 82% in fall 2019.